Chislevah/Capstone-Customer-Data-Analysis-/README.md

 - 	Revenue by Subscription Type: Use a Pivot Table to group revenue by subscription type (e.g., monthly, yearly).
 Insert a Pivot Table.
 Drag Subscription Type to the "Rows" area and Revenue to the "Values" area.

 - Count of Subscription Types: Count how many customers are subscribed to each type: Insert a Pivot Table.
-Drag Subscription Type to the "Rows" area.mDrag Customer ID to the "Values" area (set it to "Count").
+Drag Subscription Type to the "Rows" area.
+Drag Customer ID to the "Values" area (set it to "Count").

 - Churn by Subscription Type/Region: Use a Pivot Table to group churned customers by subscription type or region to see if certain segments have higher cancellation rates.
 Drag Cancelled to the "Rows" area, Subscription Type (or Region) to the "Rows" area, and Revenue to the "Values" area.
 Set the count of Cancelled to show the number of churned customers.

-- Subscription Start Analysis (Growth Over Time): Use a Pivot Table with Month/Year in the "Rows" area and Customer ID in the "Values" area (set to "Count") to see how many new subscriptions were added per time period.
+- Subscription Start Analysis (Growth Over Time): Use a Pivot Table with Month/Year(subscription date) in the "Rows" area and Customer ID in the "Values" area (set to "Count") to see how many new subscriptions were added per period.

 - Customer Segmentation: Identify top customers based on revenue.
 Use a Pivot Table with Customer Name (or Customer ID) in the "Rows" area and Revenue in the "Values" area.
 Sort by total revenue to find high-value customers.